flindersuni/DeepThoughtHPC-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Deep Thought Documentation
+Welcome to the DeepThought Documentation
 =========================================

 The new Flinders High Performance Computing (HPC) solution is called Deep Thought.
-Comprising of high-end DELL hardware and services, Deep Thought delivers a core enterprise HPC service, where moderate usage is delivered at no cost to researchers or colleges.
+Comprising of high-end DELL hardware and services, DeepThought delivers a core enterprise HPC service, where moderate usage is delivered at no cost to researchers or colleges.

 .. attention::
     This documentation is under active development, meaning that it can